My Intermittent Fasting Diary: Week One

 Hydration as soon as I wake up is important!
 It’s easy to drink my entire water goal for the day if I start early.
-(And remember to add the salt!)
+(And remember to add electrolytes!)

 Eating a larger meal as soon as my window opens is crucial.
-It will help me stay satiated longer.
-I found that by changing the order of my meals as well as the size, I wasn’t so quick to feel hungry again.
+It will help me stay full longer.
+I found that by changing the order of my meals as well as the size and what I ate, I wasn’t so quick to feel hungry again.

 I need to avoid peanut butter, almond butter, or any other type of nut butter.
 This was directly related to some pretty significant GI upset I experienced after consuming it.
 As much as I love nut butter, this was a sad finding and I need to minimize my intake!

 On the plus side, if I stick to my usual 8 hour eating window, I don’t wake up the next morning with that overly full feeling.
 No ‘rock in my stomach’ which I was happy to part with.

 Next time I go on vacation, I will plan to bring single serving packets of Ghee and MCT oil, as well as my frother so that I can make keto coffee in my hotel room.
 I really believe that the early morning Keto coffee helps set the tone for a day of IF and when I missed it, it clearly threw my mental game and eating habits off.

 My other big takeaway was how closely my alcohol intake was correlated to poor dietary decisions.
 Shocker, I know!
 So I plan on adjusting that accordingly moving forward.
 I honestly don’t usually drink very often, but we were celebrating the end of particularly trying chapter in our lives, while enjoying some late season skiing.